 The Keepers House now consists of a restaurant, a bar with cocktails, a lush garden and the Academician´ room.
 Architects Long & Kentish were in charge of the refurbishment and architect David Chipperfield in charge of the interiors.

-During the refurbishment they were also able to restore the original vaults in the basement dating back to the 1660’s and a visit to the ladies loo, which is located in one of these vaults, is an absolute must for the ladies.
+They were also able to restore the original vaults in the basement dating back to the 1660’s and a visit to the ladies loo, which is located in one of these vaults, is an absolute must for the ladies.
 Landscape designer Tom Stuart-Smith designed a magical and lush garden located next to the Shenkman bar providing a quiet haven away from the busy Piccadilly.

-The main courses includes dishes like “Artichoke Tortellini, “Watercress and pecorino”, “Red leg Partridge, cavolo nero and Kentish cobnuts”, “Lemon sole on the bone, sauted spinach, capers and gherkins” and the “Cod, courgettes, clams and sauce mariniere”, which was absolutely superb.
+Dishes like “Artichoke Tortellini, “Watercress and pecorino”, “Red leg Partridge, cavolo nero and Kentish cobnuts”, “Lemon sole on the bone, sauted spinach, capers and gherkins” and the “Cod, courgettes, clams and sauce mariniere”, which was absolutely superb.
 The main courses range from £14-£21.